-As previously announced, the Consumer Financial Protection Bureau (“CFPB”) has updated a couple of the dollar amounts specified in various parts of Federal Regulation Z (12 CFR Pt.
+As in previous years, the Consumer Financial Protection Bureau (“CFPB”) has updated a couple of the dollar amounts specified in various parts of Federal Regulation Z (12 CFR Pt.
 1026), which amounts are required to be adjusted annually for inflation.
 These amounts include the “Reg Z Threshold Amount” and the “Higher-Risk HPML” amount.

-Under 12 CFR 1026.3(b)(1), “an extension of credit in which the amount of credit extended exceeds the applicable threshold amount or in which there is an express written commitment to extend credit in excess of the applicable threshold amount” is generally exempt from Regulation Z. The “threshold amount” is described in the Official Staff Commentary and, for 2020, has been adjusted from $57,200 to $58,300 (see 12 CFR Pt.
+Under 12 CFR 1026.3(b)(1), “an extension of credit in which the amount of credit extended exceeds the applicable threshold amount or in which there is an express written commitment to extend credit in excess of the applicable threshold amount” is generally exempt from Regulation Z. The “threshold amount” is described in the Official Staff Commentary and, for 2022, has been adjusted from $58,300 to $61,000 (see 12 CFR Pt.
 1026, Supp.
-I, Paragraph 3[b] – 3.xi; 84 FR 58025 ).
+I, Paragraph 3[b] – 3. xiii; ).

 While this exemption does not apply to an extension of credit “secured by any real property, or by personal property used or expected to be used as the principal dwelling of the consumer” (12 CFR § 1026.3[b][i][A]), the “threshold amount” is used by some states as a criterion for determining whether a disclosure should print for loans of certain amounts.